hmrc/income-tax-mtd-changelog/README.md

 Add a new `highIncomeChildBenefitCharge` object within the calculation object and a new `highIncomeBenefitCharge` field within `calculation.taxCalculation.incomeTax` for tax years 2025–26 onwards for the following endpoint:
 - Retrieve a Self Assessment Tax Calculation

+##### Removed

+Removed 'List Self Assessment Tax Calculations Old' endpoint where taxYear is a query parameter rather than path parameter.

 #### Individuals Savings Income API

 The following change is now available in Sandbox for version 2.0